-7.3.6 Reporting Module
+7.3.6 Reporting module

-This module translates the estimates of industry output (output w luc{i}) into various indicators for reporting.
-WRDEEM produces the following series of indicators:
+This module translates the estimates of industry output (output w luci) into various indicators for reporting.
+The Waikato region EFM produces the following series of indicators:

-- (1) Socio-economic: Each indicator (se report var{soce,i}) is calculated by taking estimates of the value of the indicator for industry i in the 2007 base year, and multiplying by a scalar that defines the total change in industry i output from the base year (output gr_i).
-All values are million \$NZD2007.

-- a.
-Added value

-- b.
-International imports

-- c.
-Final demand

-- d.
-Output

-- e.
-Household consumption

-- (2) Employment/Occupation: Employment/occupation (Modified Employment Counts or MCEs) for each industry i (employment{emp,i}) are calculated in a similar method to the socio-economic indicators described in (1), with employment/occupations for industry i for the 2007 base year multiplied by a change in output scalar for the industry (output gr_i).
+- (1) Socio-economic: Each indicator (se report $var{soce,i}$ ) is calculated by taking estimates of the value of the indicator for industry i in the 2013 base year, and multiplying by a scalar that defines the total change in industry i output from the base year (output $gr_i$ ).
+All values are \$2007NZD mil. - a.
+Added value - b.
+International imports - c.
+Final demand - d.
+Output - e.
+Household consumption - (2) Employment/Occupation: Employment/occupation (Modified Employment Counts or MECs) for each industry i (employmentemp,i) are calculated in a similar method to the socio-economic indicators described in (1), with employment/occupations for industry i for the 2013 base year multiplied by a change in output scalar for the industry (output gri).
 A further multiplication is then required to take account for the rate of change in labour force productivity.
-Default productivity values have been incorporated into the model.

-- (3) Environmental: Seven environmental indicators are calculated for each industry.
-Their calculation begins by multiplying a particular industry's base environmental indicator for 2007 (env report var{e,i}) by the growth in that industry's output from the 2007 base year (output gr_i).
+Default productivity values have been incorporated into the model. - (3) Environmental: Seven environmental indicators are calculated for each industry.
+Their calculation begins by multiplying a particular industry's base environmental indicator for 2013 (env report vare,i) by the growth in that industry's output from the 2013 base year (output gri).
 Account is also taken of improvements in eco-efficiency/reductions in residuals over time.
-The rates of change in eco-efficiency (chng ecoeff rt{e,i}) are set exogenously, and a user can change the values to suit the scenario being explored.
+The rates of change in eco-efficiency (chng ecoeff rte,i) are set exogenously, and a user can change the values to suit the scenario being explored. - a.

-- a.
 Energy Use Diesel (gigajoules of oil equivalent) - b.
 Energy Use Electricity (gigajoules of oil equivalent) - c.
 Energy Use Geothermal (gigajoules of oil equivalent) - d.
 Energy Use Petrol (gigajoules of oil equivalent) - e.
 Energy Use Total (gigajoules of oil equivalent) - f.
-Energy-related CO2 emissions (tonnes) - g.
-Solid waste (tonnes).
+Energy-related CO2 emissions (tonnes)

-7.4.1 Elements and Arrays within WRDEEM
+7.4.1 Elements and arrays within the Waikato region EFM

 A complete list of arrays and their elements is presented below.
-Because WRDEEM utilises input-output mathematics, it assumes that each industry produces only one homogenous commodity (i.e. Ind01 produces only Com01).
-A concordance matching the industry (i) notations to the WRDEEM industry codes and full names is provided in Appendix A. Also provided in this appendix are the concordances matching the environmental and socio-economic reporting variable notations (e, emp, soce) to the associated full names and a concordance matching the land use categories (lucat) notations to the full land-use category names.
+Because the Waikato region EFM utilises input-output mathematics, it assumes that each industry produces only one homogenous commodity (i.e. Ind01 produces only Com01).
+A concordance matching the industry (i) notations to the Waikato region EFM industry codes and full names is provided in Appendix A. Also provided in this Appendix are the concordances matching the environmental and socio-economic reporting variable notations (e, emp, soce) to the associated full names and a concordance matching the land use categories (lucat) notations to the full land-use category names.